caner-cetin/conan/README.md

 ...
 ## compile yourself
 trust me, this is not worth your time. most depndencies are compiled from source, and it will take so much time from you, i am talking about several hours. if you follow these steps, and for uncertain reasons you decide to compile this application, you are my best friend from now on.

+### try package repos first

+for libraries that marked as optional, try installing them from your package repository first. if they dont work, compile yourself.

 ### use clang
 export the folloving envs